 - Davis Fly Fishers: The anglers will demonstrate fly-tying techniques in Briggs 158

-- Scavenger Hunt: Participants will search for and identify insects in a display of 10 drawers in Briggs 122.
+- Scavenger Hunt: Participants will search for and identify insects.

 - Insect Face Painting: Entomology Club members will face-paint bees, butterflies, lady beetles and other insects

-- T-Shirt Sales: Visitors can take their pick or picks among insect-themed t-shirts (popular t-shirts include beetles and honey bees) Selection and prices are online at https://mkt.com/UCDavisEntGrad/
+- T-Shirt Sales: Visitors can take their pick or picks among insect-themed t-shirts (popular t-shirts include beetles and honey bees).
+Newly printed t-shirts feature the roach races, an American Gothic of entomologists, and a cicada plugged into an amp.
+Selection and prices are online at https://mkt.com/UCDavisEntGrad/

 - Bake Sale: The Entomology Club will offer insect-themed baked goods.